 - Physics Department Visit to CERN in Geneva

-- Production at the Globe Theatre, the new Rose Theatre in Kingston, and the West End
+- English visits to productions at the Globe Theatre, the New Rose Theatre in Kingston, and the West End

-- Exhibitions at Tate Modern and the Saatchi Gallery
+- Art Department visits to exhibitions at Tate Modern and the Saatchi Gallery

 - Science lectures and demonstrations at the Science Museum and at London Universities